Setup Kubernetes 1.14 Cluster on CentOS 7.6

 - 'docker logs CONTAINERID'

-Optional but recommended to setup Kubernetes dashboard
+Optional but recommended setting for Kubernetes dashboard

 From master node execute below command to create new deployment for Kubernetes dashboard.
 You can also reference it from their github site as well for more information.